jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 Using all of the components above, create a structural design that links all of the components.
 Your input to the entity will be a four-bit code for the current number and a one-bit select line for the multiplexer.
 Your outputs
 There Will be a single bit high for valid Fibonacci numbers on the input.
-The multiplexer (note you will need to modify the multiplexer shown to the correct bit width) will be used to control if the current Fibonacci input (when select is 0, the input is displayed when 1, the next Fibonacci number is displayed).
+The multiplexer (note you will need to modify the multiplexer shown to the correct bit width) will be used to control if the current Fibonacci input (when select is 0, the input is displayed.
+When 1, the next Fibonacci number is displayed).
 This only displays When selected, 0-8, ignoring the 13 from the following Fibonacci output.

-1. Write the Verilog entity/architecture as described.
+1. Write the Verilog module as described.

 2. Simulate with a test bench.

-3. Wrap this (as shown in Lab0) in another entity to compile for board use.
-Map the input to press buttons (you pick which to use) and map the output to the LEDs.
+3. Configure the circuit's input to be controlled by pressing a button on the FPGA board and map the circuit's input to press buttons and output to illuminate one of the LEDs on the board.

-4. Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the led.
+4. Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the LEDs.

 ### Add the source file